The popular sandy beach on the northeastern shore of Pühajärv has waterslides, a swimming pontoon, a cafe and lifeguards in summer.

 If energy levels are low, recharge at this odd bear-covered totem pole.
 It was erected in 1992 to mark the long-held belief of psychics...

 The lakeside hotel’s casual, all-day pub caters to everyone (kids, vegetarians, et al ) with an extensive menu.
 The sunny outdoor...

-According to legend, 3.5km-long Pühajärv was formed from the tears of the mothers who lost their sons in a battle of the Kalevipoeg epic.
-Its islands are said to be their burial mounds.
+According to legend, 3.5km-long, 8.5m-deep Pühajärv (Holy Lake) was formed from the tears of the mothers who lost their sons in a battle of the Kalevipoeg epic.
+Its five islands are said to be their burial mounds.
 Pagan associations linger, with major midsummer festivities held here every year.
-The popular sandy beach on the northeastern shore commemorates his visit.
-The popular beach has waterslides, a swimming pontoon, a cafe and lifeguards in summer.
+The popular sandy beach on the northeastern shore has waterslides, a swimming pontoon, a cafe and lifeguards in summer.

 The lake was blessed by the Dalai Lama when he came to Tartu in 1991; a wheel-shaped monument near the beach commemorates his visit.

 A 13km trail encircles the lake, but much of it follows the road, so it's not the most interesting walk.
 Much more worthwhile is the 3.5km Murrumetsa walking trail , which starts near the Pühajärve Spa Hotel and loops counterclockwise along the lakeshore, through a marshy meadow and then into a blissful stand of birch, alder and spruce forest.